Bundaberg East - Kalkie

 PROFILE FAQ

-Bundaberg East - Kalkie has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Bundaberg East - Kalkie has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 15 projects that are likely to impact the area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 15 projects that may affect this region.
 Notable projects include The Gateway Marina at Burnett Heads, Kalkie Heights Residential Estate, Bundaberg East Levee, and Telegraph Road Over-50s Lifestyle Community.
-Below is a list detailing those projects most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.